iterami/Docs.htm/common/guides/json.md

       // Optional.
 If this entity is affected by gravity.
       "gravity": false,

       // Optional.
-Item properties and interaction properties, or false if this entity is not an item.
+Item ID to increment by 1 in the webgl_character inventory, or false if this entity is not an item.
       "item": false,

       // Optional.
 Rotation of entity in degrees between 0 inclusive and 359 exclusive.